 Thoracic Outlet Syndrome self care?
 Posture should be your focus.
 If there was one repetitive strain injury that was most dependent on good posture, then Thoracic Outlet Syndrome would be it.
 If you have Thoracic Outlet Syndrome it is essential that you correct any posture imbalances that you may have, whether in a sitting posture or in a standing posture.
 This will provide a more open pathway for the passage of the brachial plexus and should significantly reduce your symptoms.
 It is almost impossible, however, to correct poor posture without also releasing adhesions that are affecting the muscles and interfering with their work.

 It is very important to make sure that the pillow you use under your head is the correct size and thickness for your body.
 Obviously, when you lie on your side, there will be some collapsing of the shoulders as your body weight sinks into the mattress.
-The pillow you choose should fill up the remaining space between the mattress and your head and should provide enough support to cradle the weight of your head without causing your neck to tilt either to the left or right.
+The pillow you choose should fill up the remaining space between the mattress and your head and should provide enough support to cradle the weight of your head without causing your neck to tilt in any direction.
 Look for a pillow that will support the weight of your head and keep your spine in straight alignment.

 Water intake is very important for Thoracic Outlet Syndrome because the condition is so dependent on the fluid state of the fascia of the upper body.
 All the tissues that support and cradle the brachial plexus as it passes through the neck and upper chest and shoulders are dependent on proper hydration to adequately allow for normal sliding and gliding they are responsible for.
 If these tissues become dry and irritated, then you can imagine how this can negatively impact and prolong the symptoms of Thoracic Outlet Syndrome.
 Make sure you drink plenty of water each day!